Ethan Cohn

 Ethan Cohn (born April 18, 1979) is an American actor.

 Career

 Cohn starred in the films Cry Wolf, Rubber, The Experiment, and Lady in the Water.

 He portrays Owen Kellogg in Atlas Shrugged (2011), the film adaptation of Ayn Rand's novel of the same name.

-Most recently, he played a cranky birdwatcher A Birder's Guide to Everything, which has been picked up by Focus World.
+Most recently, he played a cranky birdwatcher in the film A Birder's Guide to Everything, which has been picked up by Focus World.